-&lt;sup>13 Including national gender and youth strategies and commitments, such as a National Action Plan of 1325, a National Youth Policy etc.
+&lt;sup>12 Including national gender and youth strategies and commitments, such as a National Action Plan of 1325, a National Youth Policy etc.

-Stability Pact (2019) which aims "to strengthen social cohesion mechanisms and strengthen dialogue between political and social actors around major national issues, such as the implementation of structural reforms and the conclusion of the labor stability agreement".
+The project is also aligned with the Government's Plan for Guinea-Bissau - 10th Legislature (2020-2023).
+Specifically, it will directly contribute to strategic objective 1: "Consolidate the democratic rule of law, reform and modernize public institutions".
+The intervention responds to the conflict analysis and peacebuilding priorities, validated by the Government in November 2020, and is also aligned with the Political and Social Stability Pact (2019) which aims "to strengthen social cohesion mechanisms and strengthen dialogue between political and social actors around major national issues, such as the implementation of structural reforms and the conclusion of the labor stability agreement".
 The project further contributes to the priorities outlined in the African Union continental framework on Youth, Peace and Security (YPS) (2020), the 10 Year Implementation Plan for the Continental Framework on YPS (Peace and Security Council, 2020), the Bujumbura Declaration on Youth, Peace and Security in Africa (2022) and the Union's Agenda 2063 defining the practical and measurable actions for the structural, social, economic, and environmental transformation of Africa.
 The project is also aligned with the Study on the Roles and Contributions of Youth to Peace and Security in Africa (An Independent Expert Report Commissioned by the Peace and Security Council of the African Union, 2020).